azadwasan/neuralnetwork/docs/easyNN/GradientDescent.md

 ## Fundamentals

-We use gradient descent to find the best model parameters for which the change in the cost function is minimal.
+We use gradient descent to find the best model parameters for which the change in the cost function w.r.t. the model parameters is minimal.

 Hence, it is given as follows

 Repeat{